uhm-clubhouse/uhm-clubhouse.github.io/index.md

 ## Overview
 Finding and learning about student clubs that are available at UH Manoa is a difficult task that the UHM Clubhouse intends to solve.
-The UHM Clubhouse is an application for students to browse an organized directory of all current student clubs with brief descriptions, meeting information, URL to their websites, contact information, and a few select photos.
+The UHM Clubhouse is an application for students to browse an organized directory of all current student clubs with brief descriptions, meeting information, and contact information.

 ## Features
 * Three distinct user roles